tipt0e/uxdstools/README.md

 To build:

-Run ./autogen.sh in the top directory.
+If obtaining from a git repository, run ./autogen.sh in the top directory.

 Run the included configure script. './configure --help' will show the specific options.